Sage-Bionetworks/synapseAnnotations/synapseAnnotations/README.md

 To translate our original JSON files to JSON-LD requires the following steps:

-1. Run `sage_annotations_2_biothings.py`.
-Running this on a single [input JSON file](https://github.com/Sage-Bionetworks/synapseAnnotations/blob/d1d2a65105c6c1f3cbc62e58b20abc800d0c9c9e/synapseAnnotations/sage_annotations_2_biothings.py#L55) will take that file, add it to the Biothings schema, and save the result to a file with the same base file name as the original (e.g. `sageCommunity.json` becomes `sageCommunity.jsonld`).
+1. Run `utilities/sage_annotations_2_biothings.py`.
+Running this on a single [input JSON file](https://github.com/Sage-Bionetworks/synapseAnnotations/blob/d1d2a65105c6c1f3cbc62e58b20abc800d0c9c9e/synapseAnnotations/sage_annotations_2_biothings.py#L55) will take that file, add it to the Biothings schema, and save the result to a file with the same base file name as the original (e.g. `data/original/sageCommunity.json` becomes `data/jsonld-data-model/sageCommunity.jsonld`).
 The script can also append additional data to a JSON-LD file.
 To do this:
     1. Uncomment [this line](https://github.com/Sage-Bionetworks/synapseAnnotations/blob/d1d2a65105c6c1f3cbc62e58b20abc800d0c9c9e/synapseAnnotations/sage_annotations_2_biothings.py#L60) and set `base_schema_org_file` to the name of the file you want to extend
     1. Uncomment [this line](https://github.com/Sage-Bionetworks/synapseAnnotations/blob/d1d2a65105c6c1f3cbc62e58b20abc800d0c9c9e/synapseAnnotations/sage_annotations_2_biothings.py#L65)
     1. If desired, edit [this line](https://github.com/Sage-Bionetworks/synapseAnnotations/blob/d1d2a65105c6c1f3cbc62e58b20abc800d0c9c9e/synapseAnnotations/sage_annotations_2_biothings.py#L172) to provide a new filename for export.

-`data/` contains the original JSON files describing annotations, JSON-LD files that extend the Biothings schema with our annotations, and JSON Schema files derived from JSON-LD.
+`data/original/` contains the original JSON files describing annotations, JSON-LD files that extend the Biothings schema with our annotations, and JSON Schema files derived from JSON-LD.

-`masterSage.jsonld` contains the output from running step 1 above on `experimentalData.json` and `sageCommunity.json`.
+`data/jsonld-data-model/masterSage.jsonld` contains the output from running step 1 above on `experimentalData.json` and `sageCommunity.json`.
-`masterSageTargetRequirements.jsonld` and `masterSageMoreRequirements.jsonld`
-have examples of nodes that have some requirements.

-Examples of functioning Schema.org schemas: data/NFSchema.jsonld (contains all NF related classes).
+Examples of functioning Schema.org schemas:
+`data/jsonld-data-model/NFSchema.jsonld` (contains all NF related classes).

 ## Converting existing annotations to JSON Schemas directly

-The `convert_to_json_schema.R` script converts all of our annotation term definitions to JSON Schema.
+The `utilities/convert_to_json_schema.R` script converts all of our annotation term definitions to JSON Schema.
 These can then be used as the building blocks of a JSON Schema.
 Note that in order to retain information about the source and description of each term, this script defines enumerated values as separate `"const"` items rather than a simple enumerated list.
 Thus the resulting schemas are somewhat more complex than will ultimately be necessary when this information is captured in the schema.org source.

-The `schemas/handcrafted-schemas/` subfolders have examples of schemas for AMP-AD and NF that can serve as useful examples to guide development of auto-generated schemas.
+The `data/json-schemas-from-original/` subfolder has examples of schemas for AMP-AD and NF that can serve as useful examples to guide development of auto-generated schemas.